llm-operator/docs/docs/source/access_control.rst

 Basic Concepts
 ^^^^^^^^^^^^^^

-LLM Operator provides access control with two concepts: `Organizations` and `Projects`.
+LLMariner provides access control with two concepts: `Organizations` and `Projects`.
 The basic concept follows `OpenAI API <https://help.openai.com/en/articles/9186755-managing-your-work-in-the-api-platform-with-projects>`_.

 You can define one or more than one organization.
 In each organization, you can define one or more